petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/cloud-administrator/cloud-development-lifecycle/restoring-data-from-a-backup.md

 Your UAT environment's services are temporarily unavailable while the backup is restored.

-## Try Deleting Data
+## Simulate A Disaster

-Try deleting your default home page from your UAT Liferay instance.
+Simulate disaster by deleting your default home page from your UAT Liferay instance.

 1. Navigate to your UAT environment.

 1. Click *Visit Site* at the top of the page to access your UAT Liferay instance.
-If your session has expired from logging in previously, [use your project's login credentials](./deploying-and-promoting-to-production.md#accessing-your-uat-environment) to authenticate.
+If your session has expired from logging in previously, [use your project's credentials](./deploying-and-promoting-to-production.md#accessing-your-uat-environment) to authenticate.

 1. Log in as the [default administrator](https://learn.liferay.com/web/guest/w/dxp/getting-started/introduction-to-the-admin-account).